Salomon-MH/Ender-3-BTT-SKR-MINI-E3-V3.0-Marlin/README.md

 3D Touch sensor is currently connected to the 5pin port.

 ### 2.1.2.6
-MicroProbe V2 is also connected to the 5pin port.
+MicroProbe V2 is partially connected to the 5pin probe port and partially to the Z-Stop port.

+- The lower 3 pins are connected to the Z-Probe port (PA1/PWR/GND)
+- The upper 2 pins (black & white wires) are connected to the Z-Stop port

+The reason for the different wiring is that the MicroProbe V2 needs a strong pullup, which does not work with the Z-Homing pin.
+I used the same cable as the BLTouch before, but switched the top two of the 5 pins to Z-Stop.
+That's it basically.

 ## Troubleshooting